Joe Rogan apologizes for using racial slurs - KTVZ

 According to a 2021 report from The New York Times, music industry estimates place Spotify’s payout rate to musical artists at a half-cent per stream, a rate that is often divided among record companies and artists.

-Spotify quietly removed more than 70 episodes of Joe Rogan’s podcast Friday, according to the tracking site jremissing.com.
-The streaming company has not returned CNN Business’ request for comment on whether the removal is related to the controversy surrounding the podcaster.

-Rogan’s show on Spotify, which he joined in September 2020, has more than 1,700 numbered episodes.
-The episodes that were removed predate the pandemic.

 Neil Young was the first recording artist to ask that his music be removed from the platform on January 25.
-He was joined by Joni Mitchell shortly after and a growing list of musicians and personalities then followed them to call out Spotify or to leave the channel.
+He was joined by Joni Mitchell shortly after and a growing list of musicians and personalities followed them to call out Spotify or to leave the channel entirely.
 Spotify exclusively hosts the popular podcast, “The Joe Rogan Experience,” on which Covid-19 vaccine misinformation has been spread.

 Spotify responded to criticism, saying it is adding a content advisory to any podcast episode — not just Rogan’s — that includes discussion about Covid-19, a move Rogan has said he agrees with.

+“For a long time, when I would bring that word up, like if it would come up in conversation,” Rogan said.
+“Instead of saying the n-word, I would just say the word.
+I thought as long as it was in context, people would understand what I was doing.”

-“There’s nothing I can do to take that back,” Rogan said. “… I do hope that if anything, that this can be a teachable moment, because I never thought it would ever be taken out of context and put in a video like that.”
+He added, “there’s nothing I can do to take that back… I do hope that if anything, that this can be a teachable moment, because I never thought it would ever be taken out of context and put in a video like that.”

 Rogan said in his apology he’s “not racist.”